eugenelow13/IS212_SPM/README.md

 - Click on view applicants to see incoming applications.
 Click on an application to view applicant details, role-skill match, and self-description

 ### Staff
-- As a staff, browse role listings using the interactive table, where you can sort by fields like role-skill match
+- As a staff, go to **Listings** to browse role listings using the interactive table, where you can sort by fields like role-skill match
 - Click on a role listing to apply and fill up an optional self-description

 ### Manager